-Wrap the herbs in single layer of very slightly damp paper towel.
+Wrap the herbs in a single layer of very slightly damp paper towel.
 You may be able to just use the residual moisture from the rinsing to achieve this.

-Place the paper towel wrapped fresh herbs into a zip top freezer bag and seal.
+Place the paper towel wrapped fresh herbs into a zip-top freezer bag and seal.

-Store the fresh herbs in the sealed zip top bag until ready for use.
+Store the fresh herbs in the sealed zip-top bag until ready for use.
 Pay extra attention that you don't put the herbs in the coldest parts of your fridge, which is often the bottom meat drawer, or at the back of the top shelf.
 These areas are often way too cold for fresh herbs and will cause them to fail prematurely or even to freeze.

 Alternately if you have very delicate herbs like tarragon, chervil, or even cilantro.
 Simply fill a bowl with cold water, remove the leaves from the stems and float the leaves in the cold water while making a gentle circular vortex stirring action.
-Stirring gently for 20 seconds, then transfer the delicate leaves to section of paper towel to dry.
+Stirring gently for 20 seconds, then transfer the delicate leaves to a section of paper towel to dry.

-Food safety and the prevention of food borne illness should never be taken lightly.
+Food safety and the prevention of foodborne illness should never be taken lightly.